Justsecret123/Twitter-sentiment-analysis/README.md

 > [Link to the test script](Scripts/test_the_model.py)

 > **There's also a useful script to convert .h5 models to TF SavedModel format [here](Scripts/convert_from_h5_to_TFSavedModel.py)

+# Data collection (tweets about Messi and Ronaldo)

+- Collected with the Twitter API
+- Scripts for searching and saving 10.000 tweets containing a keyword : [Tweets about Messi](Scripts/search_n_times_100_messi_tweets.py) & [Tweets about Ronaldo](search_n_times_100_ronaldo_tweets.py)

+> **NOTE: The execution of these scripts requires a developper account, as well as a bearer_token stored into a text file which path is manually given into the code or exported as en environment variable**

 # Libraries